Waterview Wharf Workshops: History

-The Waterview Wharf Workships are purpose-built maritime industrial buildings on the foreshore of Waterview Bay, Balmain.
+The Waterview Wharf Workshops are purpose-built maritime industrial buildings on the foreshore of Waterview Bay, Balmain.
 They form part of the few surviving maritime structures which once stretched along the southern shore of the harbour from Balmain to Garden Island and includes the wharves of Pyrmont, Walsh Bay, Circular Quay and Woolloomooloo.

 The key periods of significance of the property relate to the late 19th century and early 20th century use of the site.
 There are three distinct historical phases of development on the site.
 The first relates to the Burns timber yard from 1880 to 1898.
 The second (1900-1939) to the outbreak of World War II was the Adelaide Steamship Company.
 The third is the Adelaide Steamship Company during the World War II war years and its subsequent decline until the 1960s.

 This workshops site, through erection of the stone sea wall and excavation of the former cliff to provide fill on which the Burns Mill was built, illustrates the importance of the waterfront industrial land in Balmain in the late 19th century.

 The workshops are the last significant remnant of the early 20th century maritime industry which was concentrated in Waterview Bay and included Mort's Dock, West's Sail Loft, the UTA Ferry Workshops and Sydney Slipways.
 They represent the importance of maritime trade to the development of Sydney in the early 20th century.
 They are one of the most tangible remnants of the Adelaide Steamship Company which for decades was the largest shipping company in Australia.
 The siting of the company's workshops in Waterview (Mort) Bay was a major event in the maritime history of Sydney.
 The workshops are directly associated with Thomas Elder and Robert Barr Smith who were two of Australia's most prominent 19th century entrepreneurs.